TheRobMozza/DayZ-Update-Script/README.md

 ## Updates

 There are many 'DayZ automatic update scripts' here on GitHub and I started using one, modifying it to suit my own needs.
 Customising it and yes it worked for a short amount of time.
 Something then must of changed in DayZ, as unfortunately it then just stopped updating.
-So I've trialed and errored my own variant, which is working 13/01/2023 and hopefully for a fair amount of time going forward as well!
+So I've trial'ed and error'ed my own variant, which is working 13/01/2023 and hopefully for a fair amount of time going forward as well!

 ## Editing the Start-Day-Server.bat